Big guy, big catch: Vea TD leads Bucs past Falcons 35-22

 Tampa Bay took the second-half kickoff and extended the margin, going 75 yards in nine plays capped by 4-yard touchdown run by Ronald Jones II.
 The Bucs again failed to convert the extra point, this time when Gay’s attempt was blocked.

 The kicking woes became a moot point thanks to the Bucs’ defensive dominance.
-Devin White had two of his team’s six sacks against Matt Ryan, and Tampa Bay finished off the rout by knocking away the ball from the Falcons quarterback on a fourth-down play in the closing minutes.
+Devin White had two of his team’s six sacks, and Tampa Bay finished off the rout by knocking away the ball from Ryan on a fourth-down play in the closing minutes.

-Ndamukong Suh scooped it up and rumbled 6 yards for a touchdown to complete Ryan’s miserable afternoon.
+Ndamukong Suh scooped it up and rumbled 6 yards for a touchdown.

 Vea also dumped Ryan in the fourth quarter, giving him a memorable sack-TD catch double on the day.